anaysah/anaysah/README.md

 - 👀 I’m interested in backend web development
 - 🌱 I’m currently learning Django

-I’m looking for an internship
+I’m working some where but open for opportunity

 <!---
 anaysah/anaysah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.